Difficulty-Controllable Cloze Question Distractor Generation: Prompts for Candidate Filtering

 \section{Prompts for Candidate Filtering}

-The candidate filtering process utilized a two-shot prompting approach with GPT-4o mini to refine the set of distractor candidates by eliminating those that were more suitable than the ground-truth answer.
-The detailed prompt structure employed for this filtering process is presented in Figure~\ref{fig:filtering_prompt}.
-This prompt instructed the model to evaluate each candidate independently, provide a justification for its appropriateness, and identify a final subset of acceptable candidates.
+The candidate filtering process use a two-shot prompting approach with GPT-4o mini to refine the set of distractor candidates by eliminating those that were more suitable than the ground-truth answer.
+The detailed prompt structure used for this filtering process is presented in Figure~\ref{fig:filtering_prompt}.
+This prompt instructed the model to evaluate each candidate independently, provide a justification for its appropriateness, and identify a subset of acceptable candidates.
+Finally, any distractors included in the list were removed from the candidate pool.